Eventador/eventador.github.io/_documentation/getting_started_guide.md

 - Pipeline REST Interface: Produce
 - Pipeline Rest Interface: consume
-- Aggregation Interface (PipelineDB): Consume
+- SQL Interface (PipelineDB): Consume

 These endpoints will be needed to produce and consume data from your new pipeline.